 Finally, for the publicly traded U.S. multinational, compliance both with obligations imposed under SOX and exchange regulations and non-U.S. employment, record keeping and data privacy laws (particularly whistleblower hotlines in the EU) can create an unfortunate catch-22.

 If you can take an objective look at your organization through all of these lenses you should be able to get a picture of whether you have outstanding liabilities or upcoming liabilities.
 Make sure to contact your attorney if there are any matters that are unclear.
-If you need help assessing your international expansion strategy feel free to ask us a question or reach out to our International Consulting division.
+If you need help assessing your international expansion strategy feel free to ask us a question or reach out to our Global Consulting division.